“Connect with people. It will do something for your soul.” – Lori Gottlieb

 A big thank you to everyone who celebrated Be Kind To Humankind Week this year!
 We loved seeing all of you share your ideas and kind words!
 You are all amazing!

-Check out some of the tweets from the week below, and for more check out our favorites on Twitter.
+Check out some of the tweets from the week below, and for more search for the hashtag #bk2hk on Twitter.

 — steaz (@steaz) August 26, 2015